 Male hair loss is a genetic disorder that is passed down through families – from the mother’s side, believe it or not.
 This means that if your mum’s dad (your grandfather) lost all of his hair at a young age and if her brothers (uncles) are/were the same, then it is likely that you too will suffer the same fate as them.

 If you plan to go down the drug treatment route, such as finasteride, which is available online at https://www.numan.com/hair-loss/finasteride, you need to do so quickly.
-This is because once you have lost all of your hair, the fight is essentially over, and nothing that you do will ever bring it back – other than a hair transplant, that is.
+This is because once you have lost all of your hair, the fight is essentially over, and nothing you do will ever bring it back – other than a hair transplant.
 Even if you begin treatment halfway through the process, you have a much slimmer chance of it being successful than if you had begun doing so right at the very start.

 Avoid Wearing A Wig